gregdek/factoryman/NOTES.md

 ### Endpoints
 The following endpoints are available for client communication.
 The client renders the map and accepts commands; the endpoints evaluate moves, and communicate and store game state.
 * /newgame -- returns a unique gameid and a game state (an empty factory and some cash).
-* /gameid/state -- for the given gameid, returns the current game state.
+* /state/gameid -- for the given gameid, returns the current game state.
-* /gameid/command/[xxx] -- for the given gameid, analyzes the command [xxx], updates the game state, and returns the updated game state.
+* /command/[xxx]/gameid -- for the given gameid, analyzes the command [xxx], updates the game state, and returns the updated game state.

-### Game State
-The game state consists of a set of objects and their location on a 10x10 map.
-I suppose the game state is stored as a tuple of a gameid and JSON.

 ### Game Objects
 The game objects are Workers, Carts, and Machines.
 Various simple actions can be performed by the player that can change the state of those objects.